xens/publications/README.md

 ## 2014.01.20 - First Steps With Arista Networks

-Blog post I wrote after playing one month with some network hardware from Arista-Networks
+Blog post I wrote after playing one month with some network hardware from Arista-Networks.

 * [Blog post](https://research.kudelskisecurity.com/2014/01/20/first-steps-with-arista-networks)

 ## 2013.09.09 - Softraid and Crypto for OpenBSD 5.3 / 5.4

-Blog post on how to setup software-RAID + Crypto on OpeBSD 5.3 / 5.4
+Blog post on how to setup software-RAID + Crypto on OpeBSD 5.3 / 5.4.

 * [Blog post](https://research.kudelskisecurity.com/2013/09/19/softraid-and-crypto-for-openbsd-5-3)

 ## 2013.05.29 - LaCIE Ruggedsafe under GNU/Linux

-Blog post on how to use the external USB-drive LaCIE under Linux
+Blog post on how to use the external USB-drive LaCIE under Linux.

 * [Blog post](https://research.kudelskisecurity.com/2013/05/29/lacie-ruggedsafe-under-gnulinux)